cyrilwanner/next-optimized-images/README.md

 Compared to version 2, the following features are *currently missing* in the canary version:

-- Gif optimization (gif images can normally be used, they just don't get optimized)
 - `?trace` query param
 - `?sprite` query param